section-engineering-education/engineering-education/articles/react-native-agora-video-conference-app/index.md

 Want to build a cool and simple Video Conference app using React Native?
+In this tutorial, we'll do so using [Agora](https://www.agora.io/en/about-us/), which is a video, voice, and live interactive streaming platform.
+It includes embedded voice and video chat, real-time recording, interactive live streaming, and real-time messaging.
 Keep reading to find out.

 ### Goals
 By the end of the tutorial, you’ll understand

 - How to create/join a video conference using Agora.

 - How to mute local/remote audio and video feed.

 - How to share a room code for others to join the video conference.

 ### Prerequisites
 This article will not cover tutorial aspects of how React/React Native.
-So if you do not know how to work with it, please refer to [this tutorial](https://reactnative.dev/docs/tutorial) before beginning with this project.
+If you don't know how to work with it, please refer to [this tutorial](https://reactnative.dev/docs/tutorial) before beginning with this project.

 ### Agora
 Agora provides the building blocks for a wide range of real-time engagement possibilities.
-Agora is a paid service, but don't worry.
-The first 10,000 minutes for every month are free.
-You could check their pricing [here](https://www.agora.io/en/pricing/).
+Agora is a paid service, but don’t worry.
+The first 10,000 minutes are free every month.
+You can check their pricing [here](https://www.agora.io/en/pricing/).

 Using Agora, we can develop a variety of applications that need real-time engagement.

-Some of the examples are,
+Some examples include:

 - Audio/Video calls

 - Interactive Livestreaming (Audio/ Video)

 - Interactive Gaming

 - Real-Time Messaging (which is in BETA at the time of writing this article)

-In this article, we will be focusing on how to build a Video Conference App using the services provided by Agora.
+In this article, we'll focus on how to build a Video Conference App using the services provided by Agora.

 Here is the [documentation for React Native Agora](https://docs.agora.io/en/Video/API%20Reference/react_native/index.html).

 ### Overview

-We will be going through these steps in this article,
+We'll be going through these steps in this article,

-1. Creating an Agora Account
+1. Creating an Agora account
-2. Development Environment
+2. Development environment
-3. Clone The Starter Code
+3. Clone the starter code
-4. Installing Dependencies
+4. Installing dependencies
-5. Pass Channel ID While Navigating
+5. Pass channel ID while navigating
-6. Setting up The Video Conference
+6. Setting up the video conference
 7. Recap

 > If you want to take a look at the final code, check out the [Github Repo](https://github.com/zolomohan/rn-agora-video-conference-app).
 I've made a commit for every step in this tutorial.

-### Creating an Agora Account
+### Creating an Agora account

-Head to Agora and Create an account.
+Head to Agora and create an account.
 You can reach the signup page from [here](https://sso.agora.io/en/v2/signup).

-Fill in the details and create an account or you can signup with either Google, Github, or Cocos.
-Once you've signed up, You'll see the dashboard.
+Fill in the details and create an account or you can signup with Google, Github, or Cocos.
+Once you've signed up, you'll see the dashboard.

 ![Agora Dashboard](agora_dashboard.png)